 Are male or female dogs better to train for Service Dog work?

 NEADS trains both male and female dogs of all shapes and sizes.
 All NEADS dogs are spayed or neutered.

 Puppy training begins at 8 weeks.
-The early experiences and basic commands the puppy learns are the building blocks to raising a socially-confident, skilled, obedient Assistance Dog who thrives on helping.
+The early experiences and basic commands the puppy learns are the building blocks to raising a socially-confident, skilled, obedient Service Dog who thrives on helping.
 More information about our puppy Early Learning Center

 NEADS dogs wear something around their nose.
 What is that?

-Though often mistaken for a muzzle, the strap around the Assistance Dog is actually called a Gentle Leader, and is not a muzzle.
+Though often mistaken for a muzzle, the strap around the Service Dog is actually called a Gentle Leader, and is not a muzzle.
 It is a type of collar that makes it easier to walk a dog, particularly for those who have limited or no strength in their arms or hands.
 The dog can still chew and bark with the collar on.
 More information about our training methods

 People find out about NEADS through the internet, referrals from independent living centers and other programs, and by meeting graduates, puppy raisers and volunteers.
-To apply for an Assistance Dog, an applicant fills out an application, and schedules a personal interview at the NEADS Princeton, Massachusetts campus (or with a nearby NEADS representative, or via video).
+To apply for an Service Dog, an applicant fills out an application, and schedules a personal interview at the NEADS Princeton, Massachusetts campus (or with a nearby NEADS representative, or via video).
 If accepted, the individual goes on a waiting list until our staff identifies the right dog for their needs.

 NEADS dogs are trained to meet the needs of the individual the dog is matched with.
 We must identify which dog has the skills and temperament for each applicant -- this process ensures a successful and lasting partnership.
 Therefore, the wait time varies depending on whether we have a dog that meets the needs of the applicant.
 The best way to find out how long an applicant will wait for a dog is to contact our staff.

 What happens to dogs that don’t complete the training?